MixedEmotions/NUIG-sentiment/README.md

 # NUIG-sentiment
-A python based sentiment predictor for tweets.
-Uses CNN and pre-trained Glove embeddings for twitter.
+A sentiment predictor for tweets.
+Uses Convolutional Neural Networks and pre-trained Glove embeddings for twitter.

+The embeddings need to be downloaded from here: http://nlp.stanford.edu/projects/glove/  , download glove.twitter.27B.zip.
+Open the zipped file and use the embeddings of with 100 dimensions.